CityOfVernonia/standard-operating-procedures/index.markdown

 ---
 title: Vernonia Municipal Code
-description: Making the laws and guiding documents of the City of Vernonia available online.
+description: The laws and guiding documents of the City of Vernonia.
 permalink: /
 layout: default
 ---

 # Vernonia Municipal Code

-Making the laws and guiding documents of the City of Vernonia available online.
+The laws and guiding documents of the City of Vernonia.

 ## City Charter